-The use of sealed-bid auctions is just a simple first implementation of a market system.
-It is unclear whether auctions provide sufficient incentive for processes to balance and smooth system wide consumption; allowing users to set their own prices gives little motivation to move given any consumption.
-However, mobile agent systems provide an enormous opportunity for modeling economic systems and games.
+The use of sealed-bid auctions is a simple first implementation of a market system.
+It is unclear whether auctions provide sufficient incentive to balance load and to smooth system-wide consumption; allowing users to set their own prices gives little motivation to move given any consumption.